gbdev/pandocs/content/Serial_Data_Transfer_(Link_Cable).md

 line until another transfer takes place.

-If a serial transfer with internal clock is performed and no external GameBoy is present, a value of \$FF will be received in the transfer.
+If a serial transfer with internal clock is performed and no external Game Boy is present, a value of \$FF will be received in the transfer.

 The following code initiates the process of shifting \$75 out the serial port and a byte to be shifted into \$FF01: